surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.8.0-b.1 =
+= 18.8.0-rc.1 =

-(2024/09/14) Added support for an update transation status in the update option data.
+(2024/09/14) Updated minimum PHP version to 7.4.33 and WordPress version to 5.9.
+Added support for an update transation status in the update option data.

 = 18.7.3 =